anupn18/readme_lifesight/docs/PLATFORM/connect/native-integrations/salesforce-commerce-cloud.md

 ---
 Salesforce Commerce Cloud is a robust, cloud-based eCommerce platform that not only powers your online store but also streamlines product management, supports multi-site operations, and delivers seamless omnichannel experiences.
 Integrated within the Salesforce ecosystem and enhanced by AI-driven insights from Salesforce Einstein, it enables personalized, data-driven interactions at scale.

-Building on this strong foundation, our Lifesight integration unifies essential data from Orders, Customers, Inventory, and Products.
+Our Lifesight integration unifies essential data from Orders, Customers, Inventory, and Products.
 This consolidated view empowers you to make smarter decisions, optimize operations, and create truly personalized customer experiences.

 **Key Features**